 Working remotely certainly has its perks for your team members.
 Sometimes, doing so is a necessity.
 But, prolonged (or indefinite) physical separation can cause employees to feel lonely and disconnected from their work.
 Unfortunately, when their morale drops, so does their productivity.

 As a leader, it’s your job to make sure that doesn’t happen.
 It’s your responsibility to keep your group unified, high functioning, highly effective, and in good spirits.
-But, how do you accomplish this when team members are scattered across the country or even the globe?
+How do you accomplish this when team members are scattered across the country or even the globe?

 Bonus read: Conflict Resolution for Teams Working Remotely